carte7000/Web2TextServer/README.md

 # Web2TextServer
+### Copyright 2015 Simon Boissonneault-Robert

-This the server that server the web interface and push message to gcm for the Web2Text app.
+This is the server that serve the web interface and push message to gcm for the Web2Text app.